![]() |

 Despite their successes, during the first few NBL seasons, Fred was growing disillusioned with the Trenton team.
 His brother Al and Harry Stout, Trenton's top scorer did not get along, while the team's co-owners had also had a falling out.
 Keen for a fresh start, at the beginning of the 1900-1901 season, he quit the Trenton squad to coach a new team in nearby Burlington.
 The result, though, was embarrassing.
 Though Fred was an excellent coach, his new team lacked Trenton's pool of of talented players, the result being that Burlington lost its first eight games before Fred gave up.
 He was immediately snapped up to coach the Bristol team, before going on to coach at Princeton University between 1904-1906.
 It was not until 1910 that Fred returned to coach the struggling Trenton Eastern Basketball League team and did so successfully, winning the EBL title the following year.
 He was replaced as the coach the next year, but returned to coach Trenton one more time ten years later.
 His last stint as a team coach was at Rider College in the 1920s.

-Fred Cooper died in January 1955 at the age of 80, being buried in Greenwood Cemetery, Trenton.
-The local paper gave him a fulsome obituary, while the National Basketball Association, heir to the early leagues that Fred and others had helped to forge, did not forget its pioneering sportsman.
-In February 1955, the NBA presented the city of Trenton with a bronze plaque in honour of Fred and his groundbreaking professional match, which was placed on the site of Trenton's old Masonic Temple.
+Those two old friends, Fred and Al, so attuned to each other on the pitch or court, enjoyed happy retirements in the bosom of their families and communities and fittingly died within a month of each other early in 1955.
+Fred passed away on 6 January at the age of 80, being buried in Greenwood Cemetery, Trenton, while Al suffered a heart attack at his home on 5 February and died later that day at McKinley Hospital, aged 79.
+The local papers gave both men fulsome obituaries, while the National Basketball Association, heir to the early leagues that they had helped to forge, did not forget their pioneering sportsmen and the leap they had taken in popularising basketball.
+In February 1955, the NBA presented the city of Trenton with a bronze plaque ostensibly in honour of Fred Cooper, but also the Trenton team, and their ground breaking professional match, which was placed on the site of Trenton's old Masonic Temple.